tfabris/TomServo/README.md

 - 6mm is about 85.7%   of 7mm.
 - 7mm is about 116.67% of 6mm.

-The shoulder "tube" pieces, inside the pauldrons, are not screen-accurate.
-Re-model them to match reference materials.
-- base section even stubbier, but the distance and angle are now correct.
-- Merge them with the pauldrons once the other pauldron work is done.
-Just join, don't boolean them.

-Shoulder pauldron updates:
-- Barrel strap grooves in the shoulder pauldrons need to be widened to make room for paint layers.
-- The flat strips where I removed the ridges need to have joins across the segments so that it prints as expected.
-- Remove the "notches" from the shoulder pauldrons where they meet up with the barrel ring.
-On screen, there are no notches, the pauldrons are just attached.
-Come up with a way for them to fit the kit well, without the notches.

 Engine block:
 - Does it need to be updated so that it's barrel strap grooves fit better, like on the pauldrons?